 We are the Issuer of the Notes offered in this transaction.
 Further, we guarantee the MBS that are backed by the Reference Obligations.
 Our guaranty obligations are not collateralized.
 These roles and our relationships with the related loan sellers/servicers may give rise to conflicts of interest as further described in this Prospectus under "Risk Factors - The Interests of Fannie Mae, the Dealers and Others May Conflict With and Be Adverse to the Interests of the Noteholders - Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders".
 In addition, Wells Fargo Bank, N.A., which acts as the Global Agent, and Exchange Administrator may, in its separate capacities as originator, loan seller and servicer with respect to certain of the Reference Obligations, have interests that are adverse to Noteholders.
-Wells Fargo Bank, N.A. is the originator, loan seller and/or servicer for approximately 21.90% of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).
-Furthermore, the Dealers listed below are affiliated with the specified loan seller and servicer of certain Reference Obligations included in the Reference Pool:
+Wells Fargo Bank, N.A. is the originator, loan seller and/or servicer for approximately 24.96% of the Reference Obligations (by Reference Pool Cut-off Date Balance).
+Furthermore, the Dealer listed below is affiliated with the specified loan seller and servicer of Reference Obligations included in the Reference Pool.
+No other Dealer is affiliated with the loan seller and servicer of Reference Obligations representing 1% or more of the Reference Pool (by Reference Pool Cut-off Date Balance).

-Dealer Affiliated Seller-Servicer % of Reference Obligations (by Aggregate Cut-off Date Balance) Citigroup CitiMortgage, Inc. 0.37% J.P.
-Morgan JPMorgan Chase Bank, NA 5.22% Wells Fargo Securities Wells Fargo Bank, N.A.
-21.90%
+Dealer Affiliated Seller-Servicer % of Reference Obligations (by Reference Pool Cut-off Date Balance) Wells Fargo Securities Wells Fargo Bank, N.A.
+24.96%

 See "Risk Factors - The Interests of Fannie Mae, the Dealers and Others May Conflict With and Be Adverse to the Interests of the Noteholders - Potential Conflicts of Interest of the Global Agent and Exchange Administrator".

 Moreover, the activities of the Dealers and their respective affiliates may result in certain conflicts of interest.
 See "Risk Factors - The Interests of Fannie Mae, the Dealers and Others May Conflict With and Be Adverse to the Interests of the Noteholders - Potential Conflicts of Interest of the Dealers and their Affiliates".